 If you have questions about taking Topamax or about which form is right for you, talk with your doctor or pharmacist.

 If you miss a dose of Topamax, you can take it when you remember as long as there are 6 hours or more until your next scheduled dose.
 If there are fewer than 6 hours until your next dose, just skip the missed dose and take the next dose at its regular time.
-You shouldn’t take two doses of Topamax together to make up for a missed dose.
+You should not take two doses of Topamax together to make up for a missed dose.
 This can raise your risk of serious side effects.

 If you need help remembering to take your dose of Topamax on time, try using a medication reminder.
 This can include setting an alarm or using a timer.
 You could also download a reminder app on your phone.

 No studies have looked at whether Topamax can cause drug dependence, so it’s not known if this can occur.
+(With dependence, your body needs the drug to function as usual.)

 If you’re experiencing side effects from Topamax, talk with your doctor about your treatment options.
 And if you need to stop taking Topamax, your doctor may slowly decrease your dosage.
 This helps prevent serious side effects and worsening of your condition.